-After you enable the indexing feature and create indexes for a Logstore, you can query and analyze the logs that are stored in the Logstore in real time.
+After you create indexes for a Logstore, you can query and analyze the logs that are collected and stored in the Logstore on the query and analysis page in real time.

 Logs are collected.
 For more information, see Data collection overview.Important Before you can analyze logs, you must store the logs in a Standard Logstore.
 For more information, see Manage a Logstore.

 Indexes are created.
 For more information, see Create indexes.